awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_2/_index.md

 Afterward, we will verify the DR scenario.
 Meeting our [RPO / RTO](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) within 10s of minutes requires Amazon Aurora MySQL Cluster with the Amazon Aurora MySQL Global database feature enabled.
 This feature adds cross-region database replication capabilities.

-This workshop takes about 60 minutes to complete.
 Prior experieince with the AWS Console and Linux command line are helpful but not required.

 {{< img arch-2.png >}}